 Additional Observing Constraints and Classification Rules for VLTI

-The AO system MACAO at the UTs and the tip-tilt system STRAP at the ATs can be used only if the sky conditions are better than THICK.
+The AO systems MACAO or CIAO at the UTs and the tip-tilt system NAOMI at the ATs can be used only if the sky conditions are better than THICK.
 A calibration of the photometric spectrum of VLTI instruments is not precise to the level of PHO conditions of the VLT instruments.
 As a result, a sky transparency better than CLR should not be requested.